CovertLab/borealis/README.md

 Using a Docker image lets you bundle up the payload task with its entire runtime, e.g. Python version, pips, Linux apts, and config files.
-Your workflow can use one or more Docker images, and they're isolated from the FWorker.
+Your workflow can use one or more Docker images, and they're isolated from the Fireworker.

 ## Team Setup